 Cannabis Oil for COPD

-More research is needed into the promise of cannabis oil for COPD.
+We need more research into the promise of cannabis oil for COPD.
 Patients report improvement of symptoms.

-Medical cannabis research is a hot topic around the globe, but still not much is understood about the link between cannabis and chronic obstructive pulmonary disease (COPD).
+Medical cannabis research is a hot topic around the globe, but we still don’t know enough about the link between cannabis and chronic obstructive pulmonary disease (COPD).
 Researchers are digging deep into the science of cannabis oil for COPD to find the role that the herb could play in the stopping the development and progression of this terrible disease.

 The COPD foundation defines COPD as: “Chronic Obstructive Pulmonary Disease (COPD) is an umbrella term used to describe progressive lung diseases. including emphysema, chronic bronchitis, and refractory (non-reversible) asthma.
 This disease is characterized by increasing breathlessness.”
 Common symptoms include: wheezing, tightness in the chest, shortness of breath, persistent coughing, and pain in the chest.